omnistory-labs/flutter-library/README.md

 **4) subscribe**

 To subscribe other broadcasting, pass the publish index.
 You can get publish_index by listening 'BROADCASTING_EVENT' from server.
-OryYou can get participants list before you subscribe.
+Or you can get participants' list before you subscribe.

      var partiResult = await omnitalk.partiList(roomId);